-8.0 DEBT RESCHEDULING AND PREMATURE REPAYMENT OPPORTUNITIES
+7.0 DEBT RESCHEDULING AND PREMATURE REPAYMENT OPPORTUNITIES

-- 8.1 The introduction of different PWLB rates on 1 November 2007 for new borrowing as opposed to early repayment of debt, and the setting of a spread between the two rates (of about 40 50 basis points for the longest period loans narrowing down to 25 30 basis points for the shortest loans), has meant that PWLB to PWLB debt restructuring is now much less attractive. - 8.2 Due to short term borrowing rates expected to be considerably cheaper than longer term rates, there may be opportunities to generate savings by switching from long term debt to short term debt.
+- 7.1 The introduction of different PWLB rates on 1 November 2007 for new borrowing as opposed to early repayment of debt, and the setting of a spread between the two rates (of about 40 50 basis points for the longest period loans narrowing down to 25 30 basis points for the shortest loans), has meant that PWLB to PWLB debt restructuring is now much less attractive. - 7.2 Due to short term borrowing rates expected to be considerably cheaper than longer term rates, there may be opportunities to generate savings by switching from long term debt to short term debt.
 These savings will need to be considered in the light of their short term nature and the cost of refinancing short term loans as they mature.
-Any rescheduling and repayment of debt is likely to cause a rebalancing of the Commissioner's debt maturities towards a flatter maturity profile because in the past there has been a concentration on longer dated PWLB loans. - 8.3 The potential for making savings by reducing investment balances by repaying debt prematurely should also be considered as short term rates on investments will be lower than rates paid on currently held debt.
+Any rescheduling and repayment of debt is likely to cause a rebalancing of the Commissioner's debt maturities towards a flatter maturity profile because in the past there has been a concentration on longer dated PWLB loans. - 7.3 The potential for making savings by reducing investment balances by repaying debt prematurely will be considered as short term rates on investments will be lower than rates paid on currently held debt.
 However, this will need careful consideration in the light of premiums that may be due on early debt repayment.
+It is therefore unlikely that this will be economically attractive.

-9.0 MINIMUM REVENUE PROVISION STRATEGY
+8.0 MINIMUM REVENUE PROVISION STRATEGY

-- 9.1 Capital expenditure is expenditure on assets which have a life expectancy of more than one year e.g. buildings, vehicles, and equipment.
-As it would be impractical to charge the entirety of such expenditure to revenue in the year in which it was incurred, such expenditure is spread over several years to try to match the useful life of the asset.
-This is done by an annual Minimum Revenue Provision, which was previously determined under regulation but now is determined under guidance. - 9.2 The Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008 which came into force on 31 March 2008 states that an annual MRP statement needs to be produced which details the methodology for the charge to revenue for debt redemption.
-The Regulations require that the Commissioner "shall determine for the current financial year an amount of minimum revenue provision which it considers to be prudent". - 9.3 Methods of making prudent provision for MRP include four options.
+- 8.1 Capital expenditure is expenditure on assets which have a life expectancy of more than one year e.g. buildings, vehicles, and equipment.
+Occasionally the Commissioner has to borrow to fund this expenditure.
+The loans taken out for this purpose are fully repayable at a future point in time (they are paid off at maturity and not in instalments).
+The concept of Minimum Revenue Provision was introduced to prescribe a minimum amount which must be charged to the revenue account each year in order to make provision to meet the cost of that borrowing. - 8.2 The Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008 which came into force on 31 March 2008 states that an annual MRP statement needs to be produced which details the methodology for the charge to revenue for debt redemption.
+The Regulations require that the Commissioner "shall determine for the current financial year an amount of minimum revenue provision which it considers to be prudent". - 8.3 Methods of making prudent provision for MRP include four options.
 Options 1 and 2 should only be used in relation to Capital expenditure incurred before 1 April 2008 and Capital expenditure incurred on or after that date which the Commissioner is satisfied forms part of Supported Capital Expenditure.
-For all unsupported borrowing covered by the Prudential Code on or after 1 April 2008, Options 3 or 4 must be used.

-9.4 The MRP options are:
+For all unsupported borrowing covered by the Prudential Code on or after 1 April 2008, Options 3 or 4 must be used. - 8.4 The MRP options are: